xTomWray/RAG-FastAPI/README.md

 pip install -e ".[dev]"
 ```

-> **Note:** Using a virtual environment is strongly recommended to avoid dependency conflicts with other Python projects.
+> **Note:** Save a headache, a virtual environment is strongly recommended to avoid dependency conflicts with other Python projects.

 ### Run the Service